Definition

 All about Norite and Pegmatite Properties

 Know all about Norite and Pegmatite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Pegmatite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Pegmatite is Pegmatitic.
 Norite appears Veined and Shiny and Pegmatite appears Layered, Banded, Veined and Shiny.
-The luster of Norite is not available while that of Pegmatite is grainy, pearly and vitreous.
+The luster of Norite is while that of Pegmatite is grainy, pearly and vitreous.
 Norite is available in dark grey to black colors whereas Pegmatite is available in black, brown, cream, green, grey, pink, red, rust, silver, white, yellow colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Pegmatite are creating artwork, jewelry, source of corundum, tourmalines, beryls and topaz.